d44-scription/scription_mobile/README.md

 ## API Connections

-By default, the app connects to the *Staging* API, to remove the dependency on running the API locally.
+The app connects by default to a local API running on port 3000, as set by the `scription-api` Docker config.

 API connections are made in the app using the [dio](https://pub.dev/packages/dio) package, and are stubbed in tests using the [http_mock_adapter](https://pub.dev/packages/http_mock_adapter) package.

+## Linting Code

+The `Dart` VSCode extension has been used to apply a standardised format to all dart code in the application.

-## Testing
+## Running Tests

 Adding new tests requires the document to be added under the `tests/` directory *and* to have the `_test.dart` prefix.